2023/24 – Our twentieth season!

 - To encourage competent school-age children to experience the fun and musical satisfaction of singing with an adult choir;

 - To share our platform with talented young performers to give them the chance to sing or play to an appreciative audience with none of the pressures of festivals, grades or other competitions;

 - To send our performers and audiences away smiling!

 How it works

 As the choir’s model is to arrange things such that singers can fit us around their usual commitments, we do not publish an extensive forward programme months, or even weeks in advance.
-Waiting until other organisations’ plans are known, we trawl the websites of local choirs, orchestras and opera groups and try to identify a possible suitable date for a future concert a short time ahead, also trying to avoid school holidays when many people are away, and the local music festival and the Leith Hill Festival.
+Waiting until other organisations’ plans are known, we trawl the websites of local choirs, orchestras and opera groups and try to identify a possible suitable date for a future concert a short time ahead, also trying to avoid school holidays when many people are away, the local music festival and the Leith Hill Festival.
 Usually it means selecting the “least-worst” option which is then broadcast to the list of singers.
 Providing a sufficient number are available, the concert date goes ahead.